m-foskett/nftdrop/README.md

-# grammar-checker
+# nft-marketplace
-This is a Grammar Checking API Dashboard application made using Next.JS 13, Typescript, Tailwind CSS, Prisma ORM and Sapling.ai.
+This is a NFT Marketplace application made using Next.JS, Typescript, Sanity.io, MetaMask and Thirdweb.

 ![Maintenance](https://img.shields.io/maintenance/yes/2023)